Decatur County School District

 The Decatur County School District is a public school district in Decatur County, Georgia, United States, based in Bainbridge.
 It serves the communities of Attapulgus, Bainbridge, Brinson, and Climax.

 History

-In 2021 the district will change grade alignment.
+In 2021 the district changed grade alignment, putting 6th grade into middle school and splitting elementary into Pre-K through 2nd schools and a 3rd through 5th school.

 Schools

 The Decatur County School District has one elementary school, one middle school, two primary schools and one high school.